ServiceNowDevProgram/code-snippets/Core ServiceNow APIs/GlideRecord/Compare_2_records/README.md

-# Compare Two Records Using GlideRecord
+# Compare Two Records Using GlideRecord (Global Scope)

 This snippet compares two records from the same table in ServiceNow field-by-field using the **GlideRecord API**.
 It’s useful for debugging, verifying data after imports, or checking differences between two similar records.